 How to remove filters

-The Filter menu will be highlighted blue when filters are applied to make it clear that you are looking at a filtered Markbook.
-You can quickly remove all filters by clicking the blue (x) icon next to the Filters applied label.
+The filter menus will be highlighted blue to make it clear that you are looking at a modified Markbook.
+You can quickly remove filters by clicking the (x) icon on each menu that has filters applied.

 You may also be interested in the following resources: